hwya0327/tobca/README.md

 If this work was helpful or referenced in your research, please consider citing the following paper:

+# 📄 Citation

+If this work was helpful or referenced in your research, please consider citing the following paper:

 ### 📚 BibTeX
 ```bibtex
 @article{kim2025advancing,